 Elder Law and Senior Living Communities

-There are many factors to consider when it comes to yourself or a loved one and being prepared from a legal standpoint as we age or move into Senior Living.
+There are many factors to consider when it comes to yourself or a loved one and being prepared from a legal standpoint as we age or move into senior living.

 What is “elder law”?

-- Estate Planning
+• Estate Planning

 An elder law attorney specializes in a range of legal services related to estate planning, including preparing wills, trusts, health care directives and powers of attorney.
 An elder law attorney can help an individual understand the legal complexities of estate planning and help them make decisions that will benefit them in the long term.

-- Asset Protection
+• Asset Protection

-- Medicaid Planning
+• Medicaid Planning

-- Long-term Care Planning
+• Long-term Care Planning

 For long-term care planning, an elder law attorney focuses on the care and financial needs of elderly and disabled individuals.
 It involves creating a plan to ensure their legal and financial needs are met long-term, including things like estate planning, Medicaid planning, and creating guardianships and powers of attorney.
 It also involves helping families navigate the many laws and regulations related to the care of elderly and disabled individuals.

-- Special Needs Planning
+• Special Needs Planning

 Why do I need an elder law attorney?

-Elder law attorneys have experience in all the areas above, as well as helping protect seniors from individuals or family members that may be taking advantage them of by providing legal advice and representation, helping seniors understand their legal rights, and act on their behalf in court.
+In addition to the above, elder law attorneys provide advice and representation to assist in protecting seniors from individuals or family members that may be taking advantage them.
+This includes assisting seniors in understanding their legal rights and acting on their own behalf in court.
 Elder law attorneys can help seniors protect their assets, enforce their rights, and recognize potential scams.
+They can also provide legal advice and representation in cases involving undue influence, financial exploitation and guardianship.

 Learn more about the benefits of an elder law attorney here.